Lydia Davis: Early life and education

 and Hope Hale Davis, a short-story writer, teacher, and memoirist.
 Davis initially "studied music—first piano, then violin—which was her first love."
 On becoming a writer, Davis has said, "I was probably always headed to being a writer, even though that wasn't my first love.
 I guess I must have always wanted to write in some part of me or I wouldn't have done it."
-She attended high school at The Putney School, Class of 1965.
+From fifth to eighth grade, she attended The Brearley School in New York City.
+She attended high school at The Putney School, graduating in 1965.
 She studied at Barnard College, and at that time she mostly wrote poetry.

-In 1974 Davis married Paul Auster, with whom she had a son named Daniel (1977-2022).
+In 1974, Davis married Paul Auster, with whom she had a son named Daniel (1977–2022).
 Auster and Davis later divorced; Davis is now married to the artist Alan Cote, with whom she has another son, Theo Cote.

-She is a professor of creative writing at the University at Albany, SUNY, and was a Lillian Vernon Distinguished Writer-in-Residence at New York University in 2012.
+She is a professor emerita at the University at Albany, SUNY, and was a Lillian Vernon Distinguished Writer-in-Residence at New York University in 2012.

 Career

 Davis has published six collections of fiction, including The Thirteenth Woman and Other Stories (1976) and Break It Down (1986), a finalist for the PEN/Hemingway Award.
 Her most recent collections were Varieties of Disturbance, a finalist for the National Book Award published by Farrar, Straus and Giroux in 2007, and Can't and Won't (2013).
-The Collected Stories of Lydia Davis (2009) contains all her fiction up to 2008.
+The Collected Stories of Lydia Davis (2009) contains all her short fiction up to 2008.

-Davis has also translated Proust, Flaubert, Blanchot, Foucault, Michel Butor, Michel Leiris, Pierre Jean Jouve and other French writers, as well as Belgian novelist Conrad Detrez and the Dutch writer A.L.
-Snijders.
+Davis has also translated Proust, Flaubert, Blanchot, Foucault, Michel Butor, Michel Leiris, Pierre Jean Jouve and other French writers, as well as Belgian novelist Conrad Detrez and the Dutch writer A. L. Snijders.

+She has written one novel, The End of the Story, which was published in 1995 by Farrar, Straus and Giroux.